 From the top, there is a lift linking to Flegere (the lift directly to Flegere from the village of Les Praz does not get a good press).
 The combined Brevent/Flegere area offers 56 kilometres of pistes, with 32 runs including 7 very tricky black and 13 blue runs.

 The Grands Montets is the highest and most challenging area, found between 1235-3300 metres and covering the Argentiere glacier and the slopes of Lognan and the Pendant.

-Les Houches is situated between 950 and 1900 metres, making it the lowest area, with 55 kilometres of pistes including 12 red and 2 black runs.
+Les Houches is situated between 950 and 1900 metres (see on map), making it the lowest area, with 55 kilometres of pistes including 12 red and 2 black runs.
 There are superb views of the Mont Blanc massif from the top of the lift, with 120 snow cannons keeping the pistes open until late season.

 Le Domaine de Balme, at between 1453-2270 metres, is the second lowest area.
 And there are sometimes queues on the cablecar, with the train to Vallorcine being a viable alternative.

 But the 29 kilometres of predominantly gentle slopes offer 20 runs, including 11 blue runs, in an area which is usually free from crowds and which offers some beautiful shaded forest routes.